Chapter 7 – The Future – a Green Planet?

 The fab five work on commercial buildings just as they do on homes, and apply to commercial vehicles as well as to cars.
 According to the EPA, electricity, transportation, and commercial and residential buildings account for 68% of the carbon footprint of the U.S. In the Paris Climate Agreement the U.S. agreed to cut its carbon emissions to 26-28 percent below the 2005 level by 2025.
 The U.S. would exceed this cut if half the homes and companies installed the fab five.
 Every one who installed the fab five would save a lot of money.
 This is not an altruistic tree-hugging environmental sentimentalism.
 This is cold, hard cash.
 By going zero you can save thousands of dollars a year and make a good financial return on your investments.

-It is only seven years to 2025, so you had better start now.
+It is only five years to 2025, so you had better start now.